PR Review Tutorial¶

 The review report is saved to .rp1/work/pr-reviews/.
 Review it before taking action.

-Step 4: Visualize Changes (Optional)¶
+Step 4: Visualize Changes (Auto or Manual)¶

 What happens: